 Learn all about mushrooms and then satisfy your cravings for an umami-rich meal with this thick and creamy pureed mushroom soup – no cream added!

-Mushrooms are one of my favorite vegetables (if you couldn’t tell from all the mushroom recipes I have on the blog!), so I was super excited when last June the Mushroom Council invited me on a mushroom farm tour, where I learned all about the variety of mushrooms available, how they are grown, the latest mushroom research, and how “The Blend” is being used in restaurants, schools, and at the supermarket (more about that below).
-Plus, I got to enjoy a delicious mushroom-filled lunch with about ten of my registered dietitian nutritionist colleagues (including Kara, Deanna, and Toby)!
+Back in 2015 I had an amazing experience learning all about mushrooms when the The Mushroom Council invited me on a farm tour, where I learned all about the variety of mushrooms available, how they are grown, the latest mushroom research, and how “The Blend” is being used in restaurants, schools, and at the supermarket (more about that below).
+Plus, I got to enjoy a delicious mushroom-filled lunch with about ten of my registered dietitian nutritionist colleagues (including Kara, Deanna, and Toby).
+Needless to say, I was thrilled and humbled to be included in this select group of dietitians.

 Now for the recipe you’ve been waiting for!
 This mushroom soup is thick and creamy without any cream, and it’s full of that savory, umami flavor you know and expect from mushrooms.
 Plus it’s gluten free and 100% vegetarian.
 Swap the evaporated milk for a non-dairy milk to make it vegan – I bet light coconut milk would be delicious here!